aridjayarecipes/cutesrecipes.web.app/content/post/2249-easiest-way-to-prepare-favorite-black-bean-paste-chicken-and-vegetables-jajangmyeon-keto.md

 1. Cube up chicken.
 1. In a large skillet on medium heat add chicken, onions and garlic.
 1. Cube up veggies.
-I added the Normandy for the zucchini and squash because I didn't have any on hand.
+I added the Normandy for the zucchini and squash because I didn&#39;t have any on hand.
 1. Add all veggies to skillet.
 Cover for 10 minutes.
 1. Add ⅓ cup water.
 Cover for another 5 mins.
 1. Add the paste and stir till everything is covered.